dotMorten/DotNetOMDGenerator/README.md

 # DotNetOMDGenerator
-A tool that generates an object model diagram of a set of C# source files.
+A cross-platform tool that generates an object model diagram for a set of C# source files.

 ### Usage:
 ```